nliittsc/nliittsc.github.io/_pages/cv.md

 Education
 ======
 * B.S.
 Applied Mathematics from UC San Diego
+  - I mostly studied Probability Theory and Statistics.
+I actually satisfied the requirements for both the "Applied Mathematics" and "Statistics and Probability" degrees.
+I opted for the former title since I figured it sounded better.
-* M.S. in Computer Science from UC San Diego (pending)
+* M.S. in Computer Science from UC San Diego (Spring 2021)
+  - Looks like by the time I finish, I will satisfy both the requirements for the "Artificial Intelligence" specialization and the "Theoretical Computer Science" specialization.